Trevon Duval: College career

 On November 11, Duval scored 15 points and had 12 assists in a 99–69 win over Utah Valley.
 On November 14, Duval achieved his second double-double in the season, scoring 17 points, 10 assists, and six steals in an 88–81 victory against Michigan State in the Champions Classic.
 On November 23, he scored 22 points while shooting 7-of-14 from the field helping the Blue Devils defeat Portland State 99–81.
 On November 29, Duval scored 15 points and 6 assist in a 91–81 win over Indiana in the ACC-Big Ten Challenge.
 On December 30, he scored 16 points and 4 assists in a 100–93 victory against Florida State.
 On January 15, Duval 17 points and 8 assists in an 83–75 victory over Miami.
 On March 15, Duval notched 19 points and 8 assists in an 89–67 win over Iona.
 On March 25, he scored 20 points and 6 assists in an 85–81 overtime loss against Kansas in the Elite 8.

 In his freshman season at Duke, Duval saw at action in a total of 37 games (starting 34) as a freshman and averaged 10.9 points, 5.6 assists, and 2.0 rebounds per game.
+Duval's 207 assists was ranked fourth most in Duke history by a freshman, while his 5.6 assists per game ranked third on the Duke freshman list as well in the Atlantic Coast Conference (ACC).

 Following Duke's loss in the 2018 NCAA men's basketball tournament, Duval announced his intention to forgo his final three seasons of collegiate eligibility and declare for the 2018 NBA draft.

 Professional career

 Milwaukee Bucks (2018–2019)

 On June 21, 2018, Duval did not get drafted by any team in the 2018 NBA draft.
 He was the first one-and-done player in Duke history to go undrafted.
 Afterwards, he signed with the Houston Rockets for the NBA Summer League.
 On July 24, Duval signed a two-way contract with the Milwaukee Bucks, his contract split time between the Bucks and their NBA G League affiliate, the Wisconsin Herd.
 Duval made his NBA debut on February 8, 2019, scoring two points and recording one assist in a win over the Dallas Mavericks.
-On March 24, 2019, the Milwaukee Bucks waived Duval, after he briefly appeared in just three games.
+On March 24, 2019, the Bucks waived Duval, after he briefly appeared in just three games.